AMP (streamer collective): 2023–present: Expanded content and continued growth

 The group has continued to grow in popularity, with several of its members becoming especially popular online; most notably Kai Cenat.
-Cenat is the second most-followed Twitch streamer and holds the record for the most-subscribed Twitch account of all time, a record he first held starting in February 2023.
-His record was briefly broken by the streamer Ironmouse in September 2024, with Cenat reclaiming the title just a month later during a month-long subathon.
+Cenat is the most-followed Twitch streamer and holds the record for the most-subscribed Twitch account of all time, a record he first held starting in February 2023.
+His record was briefly broken by the streamer Ironmouse in September 2024, with Cenat reclaiming the title just a month later during a month-long Mafiathon(Subathon).

 In August 2024, the group was unexpectedly evicted from a $30 million penthouse in the Manhattan neighborhood of Tribeca in New York City, just 4 days after moving in.
 The exact reason for the eviction remains unclear.
 During a livestream by Kai Cenat following the eviction, fans speculated that noise may have played a role.
-In response to this, Cenat said during the stream "We're in a two-story $30M penthouse, where's the complaints coming from?"
+In response to this, Cenat said during a stream, "We're in a two-story $30M penthouse, where's the complaints coming from?"
 For a few days following the eviction, they were "homeless", until Bang Energy helped them secure a different penthouse also in Manhattan.
 During that time, Kai Cenat streamed out of a U-Haul and was visited by the rapper Ice Spice.

 In January 2025, AMP members Kai Cenat, Fanum, and Agent 00 garnered controversy online over their treatment of a $70K USD AI robot during one of Cenat's livestreams.
 During the stream, they were seen repeatedly knocking the robot down as it struggled to stand back up.
 A clip from the stream of their actions also went viral online.
 Fans and critics expressed disgust for their actions online, with some feeling it showed a deeper reflection of power dynamics and a lack of empathy.

 In July 2025, the group went live for 12 hours each day that month, during a marathon streaming event known as AMP Summer.
 During the 30-day event they stayed at the San Antonio home of former NBA Spurs player Tony Parker.
 Ahead of the event, they released a trailer announcing it, featuring the rapper T-Pain.

 Other ventures

-AMP merchandise

 Since 2020, the group has sold AMP clothing merchandise through an online store.

-Bang Energy partnership

 In June 2024, AMP partnered with Bang Energy, with each of the group's members serving as ambassadors for the brand.